 Small business financing through a bank loan has the added benefit of ‘detouring’ all other lender options.
 If you have a solid idea, a small business plan in place, possibly some collateral, equity or an asset for securing the loan, then you’re on your way to a fruitful conversation with a loan officer.
 As always, shop around for favourable interest rates and lending conditions.

-Bank loans for small business have the advantages of:
+Bank loans for small businesses have the advantages of:

 - accessibility and convenience

 However, be aware of: